 This seminar will familiarize you with using git through GitHub and demonstrate how to integrate GitHub into a research workflow.
-We will teach you the basic git workflow and how to use git and GitHub to simplify research collaboration.
+The seminar will focus on the basic git workflow and how to use git and GitHub to simplify research collaboration.

-Starting September 30, we are offering this seminar as a 3-day synchronous*, remote workshop for the first time.
-Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
-You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later if you are unable to attend at the scheduled time.
+Starting October 11, we are offering this seminar as a 3-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
+Each day will consist of two lecture sessions which include hands-on exercises, separated by a 1-hour break.
+You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 More Details About the Course Content

-The course will introduce you to the basic workflow of git including how to commit, push, and pull changes to underlying research material and how to create and clone repositories through GitHub.
+The course will introduce you to the basic workflow of git, including how to commit, push, and pull changes to underlying research material, as well as how to create and clone repositories through GitHub.
 You will also learn how to create separate branches of code for saner collaboration and how to merge branches using GitHub pull requests.

-You will learn both command line tools for working with git and several tools for using git through a GUI interface.
-We will use RStudio to demonstrate how to use git to manage a project, but the principles of using git apply broadly to any statistical software package that uses scripting.
+You will learn both command line tools for working with git as well as how to interact with git using GitHub Desktop and RStudio.
+While you will learn how to use git to manage a project directly in RStudio, the principles of using git developed in this course can be applied broadly to any statistical software package that uses scripting.

 The seminar will be very hands on and you will learn how to create and manage your own remote repositories through GitHub.
 You are welcome to bring projects to the course for which you would like to construct GitHub repositories.